AbdelbassetBrahim/GSP-applied-on-ASD-classification/README.md

 -The Jupyter notebook ``GFT_visualisations_ABIDE_SVM.ipynb`` can be used for the visualization of features using several approaches, such as , CC, STD, STD+SG, Var, Var+SG.

+-- **NOTE**: You can download the classification results for both classifiers, i.e. SVM and LR for all approaches from this link: https://osf.io/ew8bc/?view_only=6ca895e73ac54b499546f6a0c4aa06e9

 References
 ---------------